Wildlife Gardening

 Whether in a city centre or the countryside, our gardens can act as mini nature reserves for local wildlife, as well as form habitat corridors – bridging gaps between surrounding areas of habitat.

 We hope our Wildlife Gardening page helps you think outside the box and be creative with your garden.
+In 2025, we created this handy printable booklet full of top tips for wildlife gardening.
+Download a copy here.

 Photo of three species of pollinating insects on a native yellow flower to help local wildlife